Jejaka-travel/.github/README.md

 <br>

-# About JEJAKa
+# About JEJAKA

-**JEJAKa** is an exciting application that provides recommendations for places to visit.
+**JEJAKA** is an exciting application that provides recommendations for places to visit.
 It is currently in the development phase as part of the Capstone project by Team C23-PS477, consisting of six developers from Bangkit Academy Cohort, who are actively participating in the Merdeka Belajar Kampus Merdeka independent study program.
 This project is part of **Batch 4 of the <a href="https://grow.google/intl/id_id/bangkit/?tab=machine-learning" title="Grow with Google" target="_blank"><b>Bangkit Academy Program</b></a>**

 <br>